Automattic/woocommerce-payments/readme.txt

 == Changelog ==

+= 5.7.1 - 2023-05-29 =
+* Fix - Improved validation of the order key arg when redirecting to subscription's change payment method URL.
+* Fix - Improve validation of WC analytics query filters
+* Dev - Update subscriptions-core to 5.7.2

 = 5.7.0 - 2023-04-05 =
 * Add - Add ClickTooltip and HoverTooltip components to improve mobile UX when tooltip content is interactive.
 * Add - Add concurrency to workflows